schnaq/schnaq/README.md

 ### Database

 We are using `datomic pro` as our database, which can be used during development and testing.
-Get a fresh license for datomic pro starter via this URL: https://my.datomic.com/

-Then, after registering visit: https://my.datomic.com/account.
-Follow the instructions to set your `~/.m2/settings.xml` server to contain credentials for my.datomic.com.
-You will need to create a new account after one year.

 #### Development: Starting the local transactor (for the database)